fantasyfuerte/fantasyfuerte/README.md

 - **NextJS:** Improving my skills in frameworks for SSR (Server-Side Rendering) and SSG (Static Site Generation).
 - **Deployments:** Learning how to efficiently deploy applications.
+- **Motion:** Learning how to animate components creating awesome web experiences.

 ## 👨‍💻 Featured Projects